kwen1510/Feather/APP_README.md

 ### Common Issues

 1. **"Connected to Ably" not showing**:
+   - Verify environment variables are set correctly in Vercel dashboard
-   - Check that server.js is running on port 8080
+   - Check `/api/token` endpoint is accessible
-   - Verify `.env` file has correct ABLY_API_KEY
    - Check browser console for error messages
+   - For local dev: ensure `vercel dev` is running or `npm run server` is running

 2. **Changes not syncing between clients**:
    - Ensure both clients are in the same room